ELHADANITAHA/OWASP-JSP-TP/README.md

   <a href="https://github.com/ELHADANITAHA/Scalingo-TP">🔗 To access the GitHub repository Scalingo-TP, use the following link:</a>
 </p>

+> **Disclaimer:** This project leverages AI in a professional and educational way to identify, apply, and document best practices for secure infrastructure automation.
+All guidance, code, and documentation are produced with the intent to demonstrate industry standards and effective DevSecOps workflows.

 ## 📚 Table of Contents

 1. [🚀 Before You Begin](#-before-you-begin)